Creating a Business-Friendly Regulatory Environment

 Recommendations

-The Medicine Hat & District Chamber of Commerce recommends the City of Medicine Hat:
+The Southeast Alberta Chamber of Commerce recommends the City of Medicine Hat:

-1. Provide a business support officer that can act as a central point of contact throughout the regulatory process who is able to provide access to government services both online and within City Hall.
+- Provide a business support officer with background knowledge of business development and government legislation to act as a central point of contact throughout the regulatory process.
+The officer should be able to provide access to government services both online and within City Hall and assist in advocating through internal City departments for the developer to streamline communications and processes across all departments involved.

-7. Create appropriate standards for when Change of Use permits are required versus a change of occupancy for the same use.
+- Create greater clarity and streamlined standards for the Occupancy Permit process requirements on permitting when Change of Use permits are required versus a Change of Occupancy for the same use.

-11. Allow for a pre-qualified list of private contractors to design and construct both deep and shallow utility servicing to expedite development processes while still maintaining the required standards.
+- Allow for a pre-qualified list of certified private contractors to design and construct both deep and shallow utility servicing to expedite development processes while still maintaining the required standards.

 Date Approved: March 20, 2013